Senior Department Director, Communications

-Peyton Fleming oversees external communications, media relations, outreach materials and the web site at Ceres.
+Peyton Fleming oversees external communications and media relations at Ceres.
 He joined Ceres in fall 2004, after working for six years at the U.S. Environmental Protection Agency's New England Office in Boston.

 Mr. Fleming has an extensive background in journalism, covering the environment, business and various other issues for more than a decade at such newspapers as the Providence Journal and the Patriot Ledger in Quincy, Mass.
 He has won several environmental and business reporting awards.